dyno-might/dyno-might.github.io/_posts/2023-05-08-procrastination.md

 **Sub-taxum B: You don't think you have a good plan.** Sometimes I want to write and it's impossible.
 I've come to think that's often because Jim is smarter than me.
 He recognizes that I haven't organized my thoughts and I need to do more research or make an outline.

-It's annoying that Jim doesn't make constructive suggestions—he just tyrannically imposes taxes and refuses to elaborate, which makes these cases hard to recognize.
+It's annoying that Jim doesn't make constructive suggestions.
+He just tyrannically imposes taxes and refuses to elaborate, which makes these cases hard to recognize.
 But that's Jim for you.

 ### Taxum 3: Even if you successfully did the thing, you don't really think it will matter